collapsed-stacks/startups/questions/11369/why-do-apps-move-to-baas.md

 - tagged: `mobile-apps`, `applications`
 - score: -1

-<p>After looking through questions on Stack Exchange, I found one about why startups move off BaaS.
+After looking through questions on Stack Exchange, I found one about why startups move off BaaS.
 However, I know businesses actually tend to move to BaaS offerings, especially if the services are free and reliable.
-What are the reasons for moving to platforms such as Parse, Backendless, and others?</p>
+What are the reasons for moving to platforms such as Parse, Backendless, and others?

 ## Answer 11373